IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorAddDatamarts

-Description: stores datamarts details from GDP
+Description: stores datamarts details from GDP.
+(This API is called from GDP only)

 ### Example